-The Board of Directors, upon recommendations of its Nominating and Governance Committee, has nominated for election the 12 persons named below.
-It is intended that proxies solicited will be voted for such nominees, in accordance with our cumulative voting structure as discussed above.
+The Board of Directors, upon recommendations of its Nominating and Governance Committee, has nominated for election the 11 persons named below.
+It is intended that proxies solicited will be voted for such nominees.
 The Board of Directors believes that each nominee named below will be able to serve, but should any nominee be unable to serve as a director, the persons named in the proxies have advised that they will vote for the election of such substitute nominee as the Board of Directors may propose.